grumat/glossy-msp430/BMP430/docs/SPI Case Study.md

 clock rising edge refers to the next cycle on the JTAG state machine, since at least 65 ns will be added internally by the timer.

+> **TI1FP1** is also available for timer input, but tests have revealed that
+> timer delays are sensibly greater using this path, forcing us to use the
+> other clock border to keep TMS in a safe timing inside the SPI clock.

 The timer is configured in single shot up-count mode with the MAX value, as resets are always done by software.

 Note that timer hardware allows one to configure the use of shadow registers.
 These needs to be disabled as we want everything happening on-the-fly.

-The timer output is done on channel 2 in toggle mode.
+The timer output is done on channel 1 in toggle mode.
 Values in CCR2 that matches the counter will cause a transition on the output to the inverse position of the current value.

-### DMA Channel 4
+### DMA Channel 1

-The CH2 Compare triggers the Channel 4 of the DMA1 device.
-The idea is to set at the source of the DMA transfer a buffer in RAM (RAM is faster than Flash) which increments after every transfer and the target is the CCR2 register.
+The CH1 Compare triggers the Channel 0 of the DMA1 device.
+The idea is to set at the source of the DMA transfer a buffer in RAM (RAM is faster than Flash) which increments after every transfer and the target is the CCR1 register.
 The table `toggles` on the source code below contains a list of clock cycle that causes a toggle in the TMS pulse.